Hirsau Abbey

 Is it wheelchair accessible?

-Check the official website for detailed accessibility information regarding pathways and facilities.
+Check the official website for the most accurate information regarding accessibility as conditions may vary.

 Can I buy tickets online?